 The Friday afternoon session will be short to allow participants time to travel as necessary.
 We could even have the wrap-up session before lunch if anyone has an early connection.

-We will be developing a list of development projects that we would like to see implemented and bugs that could be fixed, of varying levels of complexity.
-These will mostly involve EPICS Base, but may include other shared projects.
-Participants can also bring or suggest additional projects (feel free to discuss ideas on core-talk before the event), and will pick the project(s) they work on after discussions with the organizers to avoid duplication of effort.
+We are developing lists of development projects that we would like to see implemented and bugs that could be fixed, of varying levels of complexity.
+This wiki page describes some projects, and has pointers to other lists.
+These mostly involve EPICS Base, but may include other shared EPICS projects.
+You can also bring or suggest additional projects (please describe your ideas here before the event), and will pick the project(s) you work on after discussions at the event to avoid possible duplication of effort.

 The EPICS core developers who attend will be working on their own projects, but will also be available to provide advice and assitance to others as needed.
-We will also ask attendees to review other people's projects as this is a good source of learning about EPICS.
+We will also ask attendees to review other people's projects as code reviews are another good source of learning about EPICS.